Child Abuse – A Guide to Parents & Caregivers

-Child abuse is a life-scarring experience for a child, not to mention the emotional trauma for the family.
+Child abuse is a life-scarring experience for a child, not to mention emotional trauma for the family.
+It is quite heartbreaking for the child, as it causes a break in general trust in the world.
 Feelings of shame, guilt or even confusion prevent young children from informing their parents about the event.
+They might not know how to explain the experience to their loved ones, and may also expect the parent to not understand them.
 This reluctance could also be a result of any threat from the abuser, and that’s the reason why parents should be able to recognise the signs of abuse.
-It can make a huge difference to a child’s life if she knows that the parents understand her feelings.
+It can make a huge difference to a child’s life if she knows that her parents understand her feelings.

 What Is Child Abuse?

 The physical, psychological or sexual maltreatment or neglect of a child is termed as child abuse.
-This can happen at the hands of a parent, a close relative or a caregiver and has a significant detrimental effect on the child’s psyche.
+There could be any source causing child abuse, meaning it can happen at the hands of a parent, a close relative or a caregiver and has a significant detrimental effect on the child’s psyche.
 The highest risk of child abuse is to children who are five years and below.
 When both parents are out to work, the child is often entrusted to the care of a babysitter, a crèche or a family member.
 In this case, it is natural for the parents to be concerned about the child’s safety.